Fernando-LRz/integerArrayList/README.md

 # Integer Array List
-A simple C++ implementation of a fixed-size array-based list to store integers.
+C++ implementation of a fixed-size array-based list to store integers.

 ## Build and Run